ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 title: When does data need 'liberating'?
 ---

-# When does data need 'liberating'?
+# Lecture: When does data need 'liberating'?

+***Total suggested time: 15 minutes***

 One of the key differences between what we think of as "data" and other types of information is **structure**.
-That structure for spreadsheets [means rows and columns](http://127.0.0.1:4000/modules/spreadsheets/what-is-a-spreadsheet/), but there are other types you'll learn about later.
+That structure for spreadsheets [means rows and columns]({{ site.baseurl }}/modules/spreadsheets/what-is-a-spreadsheet/), but there are other types you'll learn about later.

 When information is **unstructured**, though, we'll need to fix that if we want to perform any sort of meaningful analysis on it.